Managing Migraines: What You Need To Know

 You should keep a journal recording your headaches and the contexts they arise in.
 This will allow you to determine what factors most contribute to your migraine and what helps you get relief.

-If migraines are new to you, here are some general triggers that you should probably look to defend against until you become more self-aware of your condition: migraine warning signs for dealing with stress and anxiety Quick tips for migraine prevention tips for migraine prevention Stigma surrounding migraines?
+If migraines are new to you, here are some general triggers that you should probably look to defend against until you become more self-aware of your condition: Quick tips for migraine prevention Stigma surrounding migraines?

 As is the case with most mental health issues, many migraine sufferers also have to deal with stigma surrounding their illness.
 A migraine is a physical ailment that cannot be seen by observers.
 This leads people to question whether a person is telling the truth or just making up an excuse.
 This is very unfortunate, but if you are a migraine sufferer it is the current climate you have to navigate.